hwanggu-corgi/hwanggu-log/README.md

             - Corgi completed adding code to function

 ### October 26th, 2020
-1. Corgi add progress #427 in assignment 1, CSC 369
+1. Added progress on Assignment 1 - `File System Implementation`
-    - Corgi working on a1fs_unlink
+    - Added missing instructions to `a1fs_unlink`
         - Corgi Worked on adding code to function #21
             - Corgi working on creating helper function `deallocate_data_block`
                 - Corgi adding testing code to function [1 of 3]